Skip to main content

 Slices

 The names of slices are not standardized because they are directly determined by the business domain of your application.
-For example, a photo gallery might have slices photo, create-album, gallery-page.
-A social network would require different slices, for example, post, add-user-to-friends, news-feed.
+For example, a photo gallery might have slices photo, effects, gallery-page.
+A social network would require different slices, for example, post, comments, news-feed.

 The layers Shared and App don't contain slices.
 That is because Shared should contain no business logic at all, hence has no meaning for the product, and App should contain only code that concerns the entire application, so no splitting is necessary.